ballerina-guides/ai-samples/insert_data_to_vector_db_weaviate/README.md

-# Insert a batch of data to Weaviate vector search engine from a Google Sheet
+# Insert a set of embedding vectors to Weaviate

 ## Use case
 Obtain embedding vectors for a batch of data retrieved from a Google sheet using OpenAI GPT3 models and insert them to Weaviate vector database.